Who’s who in the Muppets? A Muppet character and cast guide - TheNewsTrace

 Bunsen Honeydew

-A artistic, if not completely profitable scientist, Bunsen is the bald, bespectacled host of the Muppet Labs sketches.
-His experiments, whether or not they be edible paper clips or a gorilla detector, typically go terribly improper – a lot to the chagrin of his long-suffering assistant Beaker.
+A inventive, if not fully profitable scientist, Bunsen is the bald, bespectacled host of the Muppet Labs sketches.
+His experiments, whether or not they be edible paper clips or a gorilla detector, usually go terribly incorrect – a lot to the chagrin of his long-suffering assistant Beaker.

 Carried out by Dave Goelz